 Director, Center for Research on Ethical, Legal & Social Implications of Psychiatric, Neurologic & Behavioral Genetics,

-He is currently Chair of APA's Committee on Judicial Action and a member of the Standing Committee on Ethics or the World Psychiatric Association.
+He is currently Chair of APA's DSM Steering Committee and Chair of the Standing Committee on Ethics of the World Psychiatric Association.
 He has received the Isaac Ray Award of the American Psychiatric Association for "outstanding contributions to forensic psychiatry and the psychiatric aspects of jurisprudence," was the Fritz Redlich Fellow at the Center for Advanced Study in the Behavioral Sciences, and has been elected to the Institute of Medicine of the National Academy of Sciences.

 Dr. Appelbaum performs forensic evaluations in civil and criminal cases, and treats patients with a broad variety of problems, including depression, anxiety, and adjustment problems.

 Medical School: Harvard Medical School, M.D., 1972-1976

 Residency: Massachusetts Mental Health Center/Harvard Medical School, 1977-1980

 Post-Graduate: Harvard Law School, Special Student, 1979-1980